GEOS-ESM/GEOSldas/doc/README.MetForcing_and_BCS.md

 #### Forcing from post-processed output of the GEOS S2S-3 system

  - Forcing derived through post-processing of 3-hourly and monthly average output from the GEOS S2S-3 system, including S2S hindcasts/forecasts ("FCST") and the "AODAS" used for S2S initialization.

    S2S-3 output is from the sfc_tavg_3hr__glo_L720x361_sfc and rad_tavg_1mo_glo_L720x361_slv
    Collections for both FCST and AODAS.
+For surface pressure and lowest-model-level air temperature and humidity, the forcing reader estimates the values at the synoptic and off-synoptic times (0z, 3z, ...) by taking the mean of the 3-hourly time average data from the adjacent 3-hour intervals.
+This minimizes the phase shift but exacerbates the reduction in the diurnal amplitude.

-   Because S2S-3 does NOT output 3-hourly surface downward shortwave radiation (SWGDN) and absorbed longwave radiation (LWGAB), these 2 variables are created in post-processing using 3-hourly land surface net radiation (SWLAND and LWLAND), snow cover fraction (ASNOW), surface skin temperature (TS), as well as land surface albedo and emissivity.
+   Because S2S-3 does NOT output 3-hourly surface downward shortwave radiation (SWGDN) and absorbed longwave radiation (LWGAB), these 2 variables are estimated from 3-hourly land surface net radiation (SWLAND and LWLAND), snow cover fraction (ASNOW), surface skin temperature (TS), as well as land surface albedo and emissivity.

-   A 1-year offline simulation using the same BCS and resolution as in S2S-3 was carried out to produce the 3-hourly surface albedo over snow-free areas.
-Albedo over snow-covered areas and emissivity are estimated using the same parameterization schemes in S2S-3.
+   A 1-year offline simulation using the same boundary conditions and resolution as in S2S-3 was carried out to produce the (climatological) 3-hourly surface albedo over snow-free areas.
+   Albedo over snow-covered areas and emissivity are estimated using the model's parameterizations to the extent possible (e.g., snow mass impact on albedo is considered but snow density is assumed to always be that of fresh snow because snow density is not in the S2S-3 output).

-   For FCST, MET_TAG must specify S2S ensemble member ('ensX', where X can be either 1 or 2 digits, e.g. 'ens1','ens2','ens10', 'ens11'), and date of forecast initialization in format of 'YYYYMMDD' (e.g., '20160101'), separated by double underscores.
+   For FCST, MET_TAG must specify S2S ensemble member ('ensX', where X can be either 1 or 2 digits, e.g., 'ens1','ens2','ens10', 'ens11'), and date of forecast initialization in format of 'YYYYMMDD' (e.g., '20160101'), separated by double underscores.

    ```